Dental Fillings Brisbane | White Fillings & Porcelain Fillings

 It only takes one bite, and many of us have felt it… that feeling when your tooth hits that hard lolly or piece of ice, and next thing you know you are sporting a chipped tooth!

-Often we see cracked or chipped teeth, and even the most ardent of brushers & flossers may notice wear to their smile.
+Often we see cracked, decayed or chipped teeth, and even the most ardent of brushers & flossers may notice wear to their smile.
 These are issues that your dentist can repair using restorative techniques – such as a dental filling.
 Your dentist may recommend these treatments to maintain the form and function of your smile and as a preventive measure to protect your teeth from further damage.

 We provide a full range of restorative services at our Brisbane dental clinic to help our patients maintain their oral health.
 Dental restorations are just like your natural teeth and will age, and over time, this may lead to them requiring maintenance or replacement.

 At BOH Dental Clinic in Brisbane, we have access to many restorative dental treatments & materials.
 Below you can learn more about the benefits of different fillings, such as –